December 6, 2021

 Day 1: Historic eats, holiday tours and theatrical showcases

-Make the quick walk into the heart of Downtown Oakville for dinner at Seasons.
+Make the quick walk into the heart of Downtown Oakville for dinner at Ce Soir.
 This building dates back to the 1800s when it housed Anderson Bank.
-It then transitioned into a local police station in the 1950s, and the original cells are still located in the restaurant’s wine cellar and private dining room.
+It then transitioned into a local police station in the 1950s.

 Wrap up your evening by taking in a live show at the Oakville Centre for the Performing Arts.
-This local theatre has an incredible lineup through the winter months, including performances from the Oakville Symphony’s Family Holiday Concert, Elvis: A Christmas Special and BurlOak Theatre Groups’ Rapunzel a Holiday Pantomime.
+This local theatre has an incredible lineup through the winter months, including the Oakville Symphony’s Family Holiday Concert, Elvis: A Christmas Special and BurlOak Theatre Groups’ Rapunzel a Holiday Pantomime.

-Day 2: Gallery sights, fisherman feasts and self-guided tours
+Day 2: Gallery sights, waterfront walks, and create your own art

-Fuel up with breakfast from your hotel or a quick bite at Vereda Central Cafe before making your way to Tannery Park.
+Fuel up with breakfast from your hotel or grab a quick bite at Vereda Central Cafe before making your way to Tannery Park.
 Discover the First Nations history wall depicting a timeline of First Nations settlements in the area and the First Nations Moccasin Identifier gathering circle.